vickytnz/smart-answers/doc/question-templates.md

 ### `label(text)`

-* Valid for value questions
+* Valid for value, country, money, salary and postcode questions
 * `text` argument is a String
 * Used as a label (preceding the input control)